 Copyright 2012 Senthilkumar Perumal Kuppusamy

 Perumal Kuppusamy, Senthilkumar.
-"Telomerase and telomere dysregulation in Polychlorinated Biphenyl (PCB) exposed human skin keratinocytes." dissertation, University of Iowa, 2012.
+"Telomerase and telomere dysregulation in Polychlorinated Biphenyl (PCB) exposed human skin keratinocytes."
+PhD diss., University of Iowa, 2012.